BarbWire-1/geometrix/README.md

 * size of circle,
 * number of points,
 * connection between points (next point),
-* fills perline/ fill-themes (1 to number of points)
+* fills perline/ fill-themes (1 to ... get applied per %points)

 working now as single object(class), planned to widgetise (in TS with an own type incl all needed attributes and methods)